GiorgosXou/untappdscr/README.md

 <img src="imgs/img1.png">
 </p>

-# Untappdscr V.1.0.0 🍻
+# Untappdscr V.1.0.1 🍻
-Is an [Untappd](https://untappd.com) scrapper made primarly for the public in collaboration with a private brewery company.
+Is an [Untappd](https://untappd.com) scraper made primarly for the public in collaboration with a private brewery company.

 ## Installation